VickyTahos/VickyTahos.github.io/README.md

 ## 2016 Percentage of Undergraduate Enrollment at Lehigh University

+Below is a graph showing the percentage of undergraduate enrollement at Lehigh split up between the different colleges on campus.

 ![2016 Percentage of undergraduate Enrollment](https://github.com/VickyTahos/VickyTahos.github.io/blob/master/2016PercentofUndergraduateEnrollment.png?raw=true)

 ## Percentages of Undergraduate Enrollment Within the Colleges at Lehigh University

 Over the last ten years, there have been slight changes of population within each college within Lehigh University.
 Below is a line chart showing the change in percentage over the last ten years of each school at Lehigh.

 ![Percentages of Undergraduate College Enrollment](https://github.com/VickyTahos/VickyTahos.github.io/blob/master/PercentagesofUndergraduateEnrollmentinEachCollege.png?raw=true)